 - Explore ethnic cuisine by cooking a special meal from another culture together for dinner.

 - Ask your kids to draw their favorite fruit or vegetable to create a gallery of healthy foods.
+Hang up the art in the kitchen or use it to inspire your next grocery store trip.

 Women's History Month